0x1eef/ryo.rb/README.md

 ##
 # Create a third object, with "apple" as its
 # prototype.
-On this object, define the property
+On this object, define the properties
-# "Sour Apple".
+# "name" and "sour".
 sour_apple = Object.create(apple, {name: "Sour Apple", sour: true})

 ##